chunkai1312/bull-jobs-worker/README.md

 ## Features

 - Use [Bull Job Manager](https://github.com/OptimalBits/bull) for persistent job and message queue based on [Redis](http://redis.io)
+- Use [Toureiro](https://github.com/Epharmix/Toureiro) to provide web interface for administration of the queues
 - Use [winston](https://github.com/winstonjs/winston) for logging errors and events
 - Use [nodemon](https://github.com/remy/nodemon) for watching and restarting
 - Use [Mocha](https://github.com/mochajs/mocha) as test framework